tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_14_Decentralized_Apps.md

   ![State Of The Dapps - 8](Images/state-of-the-daps-8.png)

-* After entering your account details, you will see the next page asking for verifying your e-mail account.
+* After entering your account details, you will see the next page asking for verification of your e-mail account.

   ![State Of The Dapps - 9](Images/state-of-the-daps-9.png)

-* Open your inbox, verify your e-mail address form the message you received from Nexo, and you will be lead to the following confirmation page.
+* Open your inbox, verify your e-mail address using the message you received from Nexo.
+This link will redirect you to the following confirmation page.

   ![State Of The Dapps - 10](Images/state-of-the-daps-10.png)